Raid Boss Overview – Tapu Bulu

 Best Raid Strategy

-- 1 Mega Metagross (core tank DPS boost)
+- 1 Mega Metagross for Steel-type team boost

 Fast Clear Strategy

-Boosted Candy Catching – How it helps Tapu Bulu
+Boosted Candy Catching – Getting More Tapu Bulu Candy

-- Doubles the Candy you get from a catch
+- It doubles the Candy earned from a successful catch

 |---|---|